JakeHukari/DuckyPi/README.md

 #### The HackyPi will NOT auto-resize images.

-If you would like to change the font (vt323_12 from Google Fonts by default) you can upload any standard TTF font but it will need to be converted to a .bdf font format.
+To modify the font (vt323_12 from Google Fonts by default) you can upload any standard TTF font but it will need to be converted to a .bdf font format.

 #### The HackyPi will NOT auto-convert TTF to BDF.